jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 #### Bottom Line

 GPT-3 is not a chatbot, GPT-3 is a language model.
-Naively turning GPT-3 *into* a chatbot results in a bad chatbot; many criticisms of GPT-3 are actually criticisms of this "naive GPT-3 chatbot".
+Naively turning GPT-3 *into* a chatbot results in a bad chatbot, which might say some truly harmful stuff; many criticisms of GPT-3 are actually criticisms of this "naive GPT-3 chatbot".
 If we want unbiased chatbots, we need research on how to use language models to make unbiased chatbots, *not* attempt to train language models that don't learn biases.

 This principle can also be stated more generally.